gengstrand/clojure-news-feed/README.md

 ### load

-This Clojure application is what I used to load test the feed web service on AWS.
+This Clojure application is what I used to load test the feed web service on public clouds.

 ### offline analysis